 Hemp seeds also provide vitamin C, some B vitamins, and vitamins A and E.

-Hemp seeds inhibit platelet formation and interact with anticoagulant medications, causing a higher risk of bleeding.
-If you have been prescribed an anticoagulant, talk to your doctor before consuming a large amount of hemp.
+One older 2007 study found that hemp seeds also inhibit platelet formation and interact with blood-thinning medications, causing a higher risk of bleeding.
+If a person is taking these medications, they should talk with their doctor before consuming a large amount of hemp.

 Although industrial hemp should not contain high levels of THC, this may still occur in the manufacturing process.
 A 2017 study found that some commercial varieties of hemp seeds contained up to